 Enrichment analyses

-Accessible SNVs, in addition to being heterozygous, also exceed the minimum number of reads detectable statistically by the binomial test.
+Accessible SNVs, in addition to being heterozygous, also exceed the minimum number of reads detectable statistically by the beta-binomial test.
 This is an additional criterion imposed, besides the minimum threshold of 6 reads used in the AlleleSeq pipeline.
 The minimum number of reads varies with the pooled size (coverage) of the ChIP-seq or RNA-seq dataset.
-Given a fixed FDR cutoff, for a larger dataset, the betabinomial p-value threshold is typically lower, making the minimum number of reads (N) that will produce the corresponding p-value, larger.
+Given a fixed FDR cutoff, for a larger dataset, the beta-binomial p-value threshold is typically lower, making the minimum number of reads (N) that will produce the corresponding p-value, larger.
 This alleviates a bias in the enrichment test for including SNVs that do not have sufficient reads in the first place.
-Considering an extreme allelic imbalance case where all the reads are found on one allele (all successes or all failures), this minimum N can be obtained from a table of expected two-tailed betabinomial probability density function, such that accessible SNVs are all SNVs with number of reads, n = max(6,N).
-The control (non-AS) ASB or ASE SNVs are accessible SNVs excluding the respective ASB or ASE SNVs.
-Enrichment analyses are performed using the Fisher’s exact test.
-P-values are Bonferroni-corrected and considered significant if < 0.05.
+Considering an extreme allelic imbalance case where all the reads are found on one allele (all successes or all failures, i.e. allelic ratio is 0 or 1), this minimum N can be obtained from a table of expected two-tailed beta-binomial probability density function, such that accessible SNVs are all SNVs with number of reads, n = max(6,N).
+By considering only cases with the largest effect size, we underestimate the number of control SNVs and this provides a conservative approximation of the statistical significance of the enrichment (or depletion).
+To use the Fisher’s exact test for enrichment analyses in each genomic annotation, we further exclude the respective ASB or ASE SNVs from the control (non-allele-specific) binding or expression SNVs in the corresponding annotations.
+P-values are Bonferroni-corrected and considered significant if ≤ 0.05.

-,,,,,gram,,,
+Analysis of ASB SNVs found in TF motifs

+We obtain a list of all TF motifs and their corresponding position weight matrices (PWMs) from Kheradpour and Kellis39 (http://compbio.mit.edu/encode-motifs/), using the version that was frozen in 2013.
+This set of motifs and PWMs is derived from the ENCODE project and include motifs from TRANSFAC and JASPAR.
+We then take a two-step approach to find the effects of ASB SNVs.
+(1) For all ASB SNVs residing in the motifs found by Kheradpour and Kellis, we obtain their nucleotide frequencies in the respective PWMs.
+(2) The PWMs of motifs in (1) are defined based on the ENCODE project,,,,,gram,,,.
+To find a motif gain from ASB SNVs in AlleleDB, we further scan the sequence ±29bp of the heterozygous SNV.
+Based on each PWM, we scan a 59-bp window that encompasses an ASB SNV in both the reference and alternate alleles for potential motifs.
+For each candidate motif, we computed the sequence score using the tool TFM-Pvalue69, where sequence score is defined by summing up the log likelihoods (converted from the nucleotide frequencies) at each position of the PWM.
+A motif is deemed to be ‘gained’ if the P value on the sequence score with one allele ≤ 1e-6, and that of the other allele > 1e-6 (i.e. there was no motif before, but now there is).

+We then merge the results from both scenarios.
+We report the allelic ratio and nucleotide frequencies of the reference and alternate alleles found in each individual and each motif (Supp File 4); allelic ratio is defined as before, i.e. the ratio of number of reference reads to the number of alternate reads.
+We compute the difference between the reference allele frequency and alternate allele frequency based on the PWM of the motif, i.e. a positive value denotes that the reference allele is favored.
+The Pearson’s correlation is calculated between this difference and the allelic ratio.

 Acknowledgements